The Lilly Network of Church-Related Colleges and Universities funds several special projects for Network institutions and awards two prizes.

 Mentoring Programs encourage junior faculty to acculturate themselves to the ethos and traditions of a particular Christian institution through the mentoring of senior faculty and academic leaders.

 Network Exchange Programs allow network institutions to showcase distinctive projects, programs, or institutes that highlight the Christian or church-related characteristics of their institutions to faculty and administrators from other Network schools.

-Regional Collaboration and Conferences Grants invite conversation about issues of church-related higher education among faculty in a particular region, on a single campus, or who share a common concern.
+Collaboration and Conferences Grants invite conversation about issues of church-related higher education among faculty who share a common concern.

 The Lilly Fellows Program Book Award honors biennially an original and imaginative work from any academic discipline that best exemplifies the central ideas and principles animating the Lilly Fellows Program.
 These include faith and learning in the Christian intellectual tradition, the vocation of teaching and scholarship, and the history, theory, or practice of the university as the site of religious inquiry and culture.